carlosmunoz/zanata-wiki/Offline-translation-features.md

    - If you want to use one of the clients, see "Download with Client" below.

 ## Zip Download
- - Use the Download All Files link, save the zip and extract to the desired location.
+ 1. Use the Download All Files link, save the zip and extract to the desired location.
+The zip contains a config file that will be set to use project type 'offlinepo' if it is needed, and po files will use a special mapping if necessary.
- -
+ 1. Translate .po files as normal.
+ 1. Use the Java client or Maven Plugin to push the translated files back to the server.
+   - Documents may also be uploaded individually using the "Upload" action in the table on the Documents page.

 ## Download with Client

- to download files for translation, click the config file link and save zanata.xml to the directory you will work in.
-This will work with the Java CLI client or the Maven Plugin.
+ 1. Click the Config File link and save zanata.xml to the directory you will work in.
+The config file will be set to use project type 'offlinepo' if it is needed.
-   - , .
+ 1. Use the 'pull' command with Java client or Maven Plugin.
+This will download .po files.
+ 1. Translate .po files as normal.
+ 1. Use the 'push' command to upload translations.
+You should use push type 'trans'.